 Have you observed that the coins kept on the dashboard of your car fall when you suddenly accelerate?
 This simply happens because the coins on the dashboard of your car will want to stay at rest as long as some external force is applied to it.

 So, when you accelerate your car, you simply add some external force to the coins.
-Therefore, as result, coins will be forced to leave their inertia of rest and fall from your car’s dashboard.
+Therefore, as a result, coins will be forced to leave their inertia of rest and fall from your car’s dashboard.

 Editor’s Choice: Top 6 Periodic Motion Examples in Real Life